Dr Craig Boote - Academic, Research and Senior

 Meek KM (PI), Quantock AJ, Knupp C, Boote C, £1.75M, Programme Grant: "The ultrastructural basis of corneal dysfunction and the development and optimization of novel therapeutic strategies", MRC, 2012 - 2017.

-Dr Jacek Pijanka, Research Associate, "The role of the human sclera in glaucoma", Fight For Sight, 2012-2013.
+Dr Jacek Pijanka, Research Associate, "The role of the sclera in human glaucoma", Fight For Sight, 2012-2014.

-Dr Harry Quigley, Wilmer Ophthalmological Institute, Johns Hopkins University School of Medicine.
+Dr Harry Quigley, Wilmer Ophthalmological Institute, Johns Hopkins University.

 Prof. Thao Nguyen, Department of Mechanical Engineering, Johns Hopkins University.

 Prof. Ahmed Elsheikh, School of Engineering, University of Liverpool.

 Prof. Rafael Grytz, Department of Ophthalmology, University of Alabama.